ss-haze/cpp_primer/ch02/README.md

 A long long is guaranteed to have a minimum size of 64 bits (value range is -9.22*10^18 to 9.22*10^18).

 A signed type has a bit dedicated to signal whether the number is positive or negative.
-An unsigned type uses the dedicated bit to double the largest possible number of its signed type, but cannot represent negative numbers.
+An unsigned type uses the dedicated bit to double the number of its signed type, but cannot represent negative numbers.

 A float has a minimum size of 6 significant digits.
 A double has a minimum size of 10 significant digits.